fyquah/fyquah.github.io/_posts/2017-07-22-estimating-parameters-of-a-uniform-distribution.md

 \bigg)
 $$

-I promise the resultant equation will be less monstrous which less terms than this!
+I promise the final equation will be less monstrous and contain less terms than this!

 ### Applying Bayes Rule